SashG91/TCM-Tianjin-Cycle-Meet/README.md

 - Is a new local resident in Tianjin and has just taken on cycling as a hobby, he is unsure about his abilities having done a few rides on his own and worries about his confidence alone on the road, the idea of joining one of TCMs organized group rides offers him the support he needs.

 ### Serena
 - Is an experienced road cyclist who has competed at a few events.
-She has her regular training routes, but would like to meet some new people and try out routes that she has never done before.
+She has her regular training routes, but would like to meet some new people, try a new route and join a group that is equally driven to improve their cycling fitness.

 ## UX